A drastic change has taken place on Facebook, and it is bad news for all brands, including musicians and music artists.

 He continues on explaining the impact of the new process by stating:

 “As we make these updates, Pages may see their reach, video watch time and referral traffic decrease.
 The impact will vary from Page to Page, driven by factors including the type of content they produce and how people interact with it.”

 Posts will be ranked differently, giving priority to “posts that spark conversations and meaningful interactions between people,” according to Facebook.

 Video and articles tend to be passively consumed.
 Since content like memes, quote graphics and short consumable videos usually drive more likes and shares, but not really comments, you can expect them not to rank high in the news feed as well.
-But if Facebook’s algorithm categorizes the content, even video and news articles, as a discussion drivers, it will probably rank higher in news feeds.
+But if Facebook’s algorithm categorizes the content, even video and news articles, as a discussion driver, it will probably rank higher in news feeds.